We’ve set the clocks back. Now it’s time to set our sprinklers back.

 - Put your system on an automatic timer, so you don’t have to remember when to turn it on and off.

-- Make sure that no spray zones are overlapping or over-watering certain areas.
+- Make sure that no sprinkler head spray zones are overlapping or over-watering certain areas on your lawn.

-- Make sure you have a rainfall shut off device attached to your system, which will interrupt sprinkler cycles when there’s been enough rain.
+- Make sure you have a rainfall shut off device (a.k.a. a rain sensor) attached to your system, which will interrupt sprinkler cycles when there’s been enough rain.
+Alachua County requires that all automatic sprinkler systems have a functioning rain sensor.

 Most grasses go dormant in the winter, so we don’t need to water them as much.
 Cutting down on irrigation during this season won’t compromise the health of your lawn, and it will prevent you from wasting water.

-Here in Gainesville, most lawns with irrigation have St. Augustine grass – if that’s the case for your property, know that this type of grass goes dormant during the winter but still needs to be a bit damp throughout the season.
+Here in Gainesville, FL, most lawns with irrigation systems have St. Augustine grass.
+If that’s the case for your property, know that this type of grass goes dormant during the winter but still needs to be a bit damp throughout the season.
 Otherwise, the turf will become stressed, making it hospitable to bugs and potentially killing the grass.

-As we bring our Gainesville lawn care services to local properties, we’ve often noticed that even if someone’s irrigation system is compliant with timing restrictions, it might still be wasting water.
+As Gainesville lawn care and irrigation professionals, we’ve often noticed that even if someone’s irrigation system is compliant with timing restrictions, it still might be wasting water.

 Here are some of the most common issues we encounter:

-- Too much water spilling out of broken irrigation heads
+- Too much water spilling out of broken sprinkler heads

 - Leaking irrigation pipes